 The original yellow-green–fluorescent NBD phallacidin (N354) and green-fluorescent fluorescein phalloidin (F432) remain in use despite their relatively poor photostability (Figure 11.1.3).
 Photostability of fluorescein phalloidin and some other fluorescent phallotoxins can be considerably improved () by mounting the stained samples with our ProLong Antifade Kit or ProLong Gold antifade reagent (P7481, P36930, P36934; Fluorescence Microscopy Accessories and Reference Standards—Section 23.1).
 We recommend the Alexa Fluor 488, Oregon Green 488, Oregon Green 514 and BODIPY FL phallotoxins as the preferred green-fluorescent actin stains.
-Alexa Fluor 350 phalloidin (A22281) and coumarin phallacidin (C606, ) are the only blue-fluorescent phallotoxin conjugates currently available for staining actin.
+Alexa Fluor 350 phalloidin (A22281) is the only blue-fluorescent phallotoxin conjugate currently available for staining actin.

 Biotin-XX phalloidin (B7474) also permits detection of F-actin by electron microscopy and light microscopy techniques.
 This biotin conjugate can be visualized with fluorophore- or enzyme-labeled avidin and streptavidin (Avidin, Streptavidin, NeutrAvidin and CaptAvidin Biotin-Binding Proteins and Affinity Matrices—Section 7.6) or with tyramide signal amplification (TSA) technology (TSA and Other Peroxidase-Based Signal Amplification Techniques—Section 6.2).
 Biotin-XX phalloidin, in conjunction with streptavidin or CaptAvidin agarose (S951, C21386; Avidin, Streptavidin, NeutrAvidin and CaptAvidin Biotin-Binding Proteins and Affinity Matrices—Section 7.6), can be used to precipitate F-actin from the cytosolic anti-phosphotyrosine–reactive fraction in macrophages stimulated with colony-stimulating factor-1.